 India’s vast cultural diversity means Holi is celebrated with distinct regional flavours, each adding a unique charm to the festival.
 These variations reflect local traditions, historical narratives, and community customs.
 Exploring these regional differences offers a deeper understanding of Holi’s widespread appeal.

 In Barsana, a town near Mathura, women playfully chase men with sticks (lathis), while men defend themselves with shields.
 This unique tradition reenacts the playful interactions between Lord Krishna and the women of Radha’s village.
-The event attracts thousands of visitors each year, showcasing the vibrant folk traditions of the Braj region.
+The event attracts thousands of visitors each year, showcasing the folk traditions of the Braj region.

 | Regional Holi Celebration | Key Feature | Region |